Quick Definition

 What Is VPD and Why Does It Matter for Hydroponics?

-VPD β€” Vapour Pressure Deficit β€” is the difference between how much moisture the air can hold and how much it actually holds.
+VPD — Vapour Pressure Deficit — is the difference between how much moisture the air can hold and how much it actually holds.
 In practical terms, it tells you how hard your plants are working to pull water from their roots up through their leaves.
 A high VPD means the air is very dry and plants transpire rapidly.
 A low VPD means the air is near saturation and plants barely transpire at all.

 In a hydroponic system, VPD is more important than in soil gardening because the plants have unlimited water access.
-This means if your VPD is too high, the plant cannot move nutrients fast enough through its vascular system β€” even though your EC levels and pH are perfect.
+This means if your VPD is too high, the plant cannot move nutrients fast enough through its vascular system — even though your EC levels and pH are perfect.
 Tip burn in lettuce, blossom drop in tomatoes, and hollow stems in peppers are all frequently VPD problems, not nutrient problems.

-Once you understand VPD, it explains why the same nutrient mix and light schedule produces different results in summer vs winter β€” it is the humidity and temperature combination that changed, not your technique.
+Once you understand VPD, it explains why the same nutrient mix and light schedule produces different results in summer vs winter — it is the humidity and temperature combination that changed, not your technique.
+VPD ties directly to your plant growth rate: dialling in VPD consistently is one of the highest-leverage improvements you can make in a controlled growing environment.

-How to Use This VPD Calculator β€” Step by Step
+How to Use This VPD Calculator — Step by Step

-1. Select your temperature unit: Choose Β°C or Β°F using the toggle at the top.
-The calculator converts automatically β€” you do not need to do any maths.
+1. Select your temperature unit: Choose °C or °F using the toggle at the top.
+The calculator converts automatically — you do not need to do any maths.

-2. Enter your air temperature: Use a thermometer placed at canopy level β€” not on the wall or ceiling.
-Canopy-level temperature is what your plants actually experience and is usually 2–5Β°F different from room temperature.
+2. Enter your air temperature: Use a thermometer placed at canopy level — not on the wall or ceiling.
+Canopy-level temperature is what your plants actually experience and is usually 2–5°F different from room temperature.

 3. Enter your leaf temperature: Use an infrared thermometer aimed at the underside of a mid-canopy leaf for the most accurate reading.
-If you don’t have one, subtract 2Β°C (3.5Β°F) from your air temperature as an estimate.
+If you don’t have one, subtract 2°C (3.5°F) from your air temperature as an estimate.

-4. Enter your relative humidity: Use a digital hygrometer placed at canopy level β€” not at floor or ceiling level where readings differ significantly from what your plants experience.
+4. Enter your relative humidity: Use a digital hygrometer placed at canopy level.
+This is where your plants experience the environment — not at floor or ceiling level where readings can differ by 10–15%.

 5. Select your growth stage: Ideal VPD ranges differ at each stage.
 Clones and seedlings need much lower VPD than flowering plants.
 Match your current stage for an accurate recommendation.

-Pro Tip: Always use Leaf VPD as your primary number β€” not Air VPD.
+Pro Tip: Always use Leaf VPD as your primary number — not Air VPD.
 Leaf VPD uses leaf surface temperature which is where transpiration actually happens.
-Air VPD is a good quick estimate when you don’t have an IR thermometer, but Leaf VPD is what professional growers use to dial in their environment.
+If you have slow growth despite correct EC and pH, check VPD immediately — it is the most commonly overlooked variable in hydroponic troubleshooting.

-Ideal VPD by Crop β€” Quick Reference
+Ideal VPD by Crop — Quick Reference

 Crop Seedling (kPa) Vegetative (kPa) Flowering / Fruiting (kPa)